rosell-dk/picoQuery/docs/compliance_chart.md

     <td class="partial">
       <issues>
         <issue severity="normal" proof="function">.append( function ) signature is unsupported</issue>
-        <issue severity="edgecase" proof="">weird result in the test "Is appended node detached from previous position in DOM?"</issue>
+        <issue severity="edgecase" proof="weird">weird result in the test "Is appended node detached from previous position in DOM?"</issue>
         <issue severity="normal" proof="">When a node is appended to multiple targets, the node is cloned behind the scenes.
 As the .clone() method doesnt support copying data and event listeners, these clones will erroursly not get these</issue>
       </issues>
     </td>